-It throws fancy terminology, graphs, statistics, and numbers that a beginner isn’t going to be able to make heads or tails of.
+They throw fancy terminology, graphs, statistics, and numbers that a beginner isn’t going to be able to make heads or tails of.
 It intimidates many new traders and, as a result, pushes them away and out of the industry.

 Cryptocurrency trading is the new kid on the block in the trading world, and already it’s made quite the impression.

-For all intent and purposes, you should view cryptocurrency like you would any other type of currency, such as the dollar or euro.
+For all intents and purposes, you should view cryptocurrency like you would any other type of currency, such as the dollar or euro.
 Commodities trade similarly to cryptocurrency, despite being a little bit different in substance.
 Whereas crypto is a digital coin with no physical denomination of value, commodities are very much tangible items.